 Lunch isn’t served as you simply wouldn’t be able to find room for it, but picnic baskets can be prepared if you're planning to go off for the day - just ask and they’ll be waiting for you on departure.

 No guests under the age of 16 are allowed in the main house, but children of all ages are accepted at Wild Olive House.
 This is ideal for families, with 2 double bedrooms, a single room which can be set up with bunk beds, a large kitchen, living and dining areas, a private pool and a further cottage in the grounds.
-Adults staying in Wild Olive House can eat in the main house for an additional charge (trained babysitters are available to look after the children) and children's meals can be delivered to Wild Olive House on request.
+Adults staying in Wild Olive House can eat in the main house for an additional charge.

-Bikes, baby cots, a high chair and children's DVDs are available at Wild Olive House and kids can also make full use of the facilities at the deckhouse.
-Children's baking classes, separate morning game drives and tailored farm tours are available for families and a children's welcome pack containing colouring books, crayons and a disposable camera can be provided.
+Kids can also make full use of the facilities at the deckhouse.
+A children's welcome pack containing colouring books, crayons and a disposable camera can be provided.

 Toddlers (1-4 years), Children (4-12 years), Teens (over 12)